amitsaha/amitsaha.github.io/content/aws-vpc-internet-connectivity-subnets.md

 Instance E tries to access an Internet resource, B. The traffic goes via the Internet Gateway where a network address translation takes place - the source IP address is changed from the internal IP to the public facing IP.
-When the response is received, the destination IP is changed from the public IP of instance E to the private IP.
+When the response is received by the Internet Gateway, the destination IP is changed from the public IP of instance E to the private IP.

 ## Public subnet - No Public IP

+Considering the above address translation, AWS will not prevent you from having an instance with no public IP, but you will not be able to talk to any "Internet" resource and of course, vice-versa.

+## Private subnet - Public IP

+## Private subnet - No Public IP

 ## VPC Flow logs